Community-Spotlight/.github/profile/README.md

 ```

 ## My Promotion Stopped Showing Up, What Happened?
-Once your Promotion is added to our Repository, it will **Automatically be Deleted in 1 Week.** This is to help manage Storage...
+Once your Promotion is added to our Repository, it will **Automatically be Deleted in 2 Weeks.** This is to help manage Storage...
 You are more than welcome to re-submit the [form](https://forms.gle/9d5GHEukZva5zeZj8) to add your Promotion